Awesome LEGO Reading Aids Kids Can Make

-Today I am sharing a preview activity from my latest book The Unofficial Guide to Learning with LEGO®.
+Today I am sharing a preview activity from my book The Unofficial Guide to Learning with LEGO®.
 These three LEGO Reading Aids are simple tools to use LEGO® to engage readers of any skill level, from emerging to eager.

 These LEGO Reading Aids are totally quick and easy to put together.
 You could surprise your LEGO® lover with a reading aid and a new LEGO® Reading Book, or you could do this project together to lend more ownership to the reading aid.
 Maybe your LEGO® Builder will come up with an original design!
 (Hint: Come by our Learning With LEGO® Facebook Group to share your creations!)

 For the book, we were working on making simple LEGO® shadow puppets out of bricks and out of LEGO® Minifigures (which was a total hit with my kids by the way).
 As we were playing with them my daughter used the LEGO® Minifugure one to point to to things around the room.

 I thought, hey I wonder if we could use that as a reading pointer!
 It totally worked, and my kindergartner loved reading with him.
 For our shadow puppet I just inserted a pinched plastic straw between the LEGO® Minifigure's legs.
 It does fall off if you bump him though, so you might want to try a craft stick or a thicker straw if you want to use it long term.

 I wanted to try to make a few different styles of reading pointers, so next I thought I'd try to make one look like a pointer finger on a hand.
 It was super simple, but here is the breakdown of the shapes in case it's not so obvious.

 Last but not least, I remembered how I had a hard time reading as a kid and how it helped to isolate each line as I went.
 I made a simple window cut out reading aid to try to achieve that effect.